• Skip to primary navigation

 }

-In While loop, the condition verified first, and it returns true value then the execution flows enter into the method body area and execute the statements.
-If the condition returns false, then the execution flow comes out from the loop and jump to the statements outside of while loop.
+The condition is verified first in the While loop and returns the true value.
+Then, the execution flows enter the method body area and execute the statements.
+If the condition returns false, then the execution flow comes out from the loop and jumps to the statements outside of the while loop.

 package java_Basics;